 FOGO stands for Food Organics Garden Organics.
-It is a convenient and environmentally-friendly way for you to dispose of your organic waste.
+It is a convenient and environmentally friendly way to dispose of your organic waste.

-Information packs, including collection day calendars have been delivered to around 14,000 households involved in the first stage of the roll out.
+Information packs, including collection day calendars have been delivered to about 14,000 households involved in the first stage of the roll out.

 Yes - put it in your FOGO bin

-Along with garden waste, you can put all food waste in your garden bin (now known as FOGO bins) to be turned into compost.
-This will include:
+Along with all garden waste, you can put all food waste in your garden bin (now known as FOGO bins) to be turned into compost.

 - fruit and vegetable scraps, e.g. citrus, onion and garlic